-Most of our partners will consider all students who apply through the QuestBridge Regular Decision process, regardless of citizenship status.
-Each year, many QuestBridge applicants who are not U.S. Citizens or Permanent Residents gain acceptance and financial aid to our partner colleges via the Regular Decision process.
+Regular Decision Requirements: Most of our partners will consider all students who apply through QuestBridge Regular Decision, regardless of citizenship status.
+Each year, many QuestBridge applicants who are not U.S. Citizens or Permanent Residents gain acceptance and financial aid to our partner colleges via Regular Decision.

 View a profile of our finalists from the most recent College Match.

 View a profile of our matched students from the most recent College Match.